-Doctor Karl Compton, President of the Massachusetts Institute of Technology, visited Australia to:-
+Doctor Karl Compton, President of the Massachusetts Institute of Technology, visited Australia in early 1944 to:-

 investigate the possibility of extending to Australia the activities of the Office of Field Service, which was a section of the Office of Scientific Research and Development

 and sending out five physicists from the Radiation Laboratory at the Massachusetts Institute of Technology to collaborate with the Australian Group Radiation Laboratory (members of the Radiophysics Laboratory) on radar countermeasures

 In return the Radiophysics Laboratory undertook work on the development of special equipment for the American forces.
 The Office of Scientific Research and Development maintained a most generous attitude to releasing secret information to Australian Group Radiation Laboratory and helped at times by forwarding written information and providing models of the latest types of equipment.

 This visit by Doctor Karl Compton led to the establishment of the Australian Group Radiation Laboratory.

 The Australian Group Radiation Laboratory was led by Doctor Samuel Seely, and was part of the Radiophysics Laboratory, Commonwealth Scientific and Industrial Research organisation CSIR based in Sydney, New South Wales.
 Dr. Samuel Seely did his PhD in Physics with Columbia in the US in 1936.
 He was head of the Australian Group Radiation Laboratory from August 1944 to May/April 1945.

 Dr. Seeley's brought seven scientific persons with him to Australia, mostly from Massachusetts Institute of Technology Radiation Laboratory, but a few were from outside companies.
 They took an airborne 3-centimeter radar set with them and a variety of radar since the purpose of their visit was not totally clear to them at the time.